pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/glob-pattern.md

 ---
 # metadata #
 title: Glob Pattern
-description: Learn about the concept of a glob pattern in Pachyderm.
+description: Learn about the concept of a glob pattern in MLDM.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "datums","pipelines", "data-operations"]